EVH Wolfgang: Van Halen 2007–2008 North American Tour

 Prototypes of the Wolfgang were road tested by Van Halen on Van Halen's Van Halen 2007–2008 North American Tour.
 A Tobacco Burst Wolfgang and a black Wolfgang with a number 4 stenciled on the front were used in 2007.
 A Vintage White Wolfgang was used in 2008.

 A Different Kind of Truth

-Van Halen used a EVH Wolfgang Stealth with an ebony fingerboard for the majority of Van Halen's 2012 album A Different Kind of Truth.
+Van Halen used an EVH Wolfgang Stealth with an ebony fingerboard for the majority of Van Halen's 2012 album A Different Kind of Truth.
 "As Is" features a Wolfgang with a D2H (Drop 2 Hell) tailpiece.
 The D2H is made from solid brass and can drop the low E string down two and a half steps or more.
 It has never made it on to a production model.
 The end of "As Is" features a Wolfgang with a Sustainer, as well as on the song "Honeybabysweetiedoll."